 Tour interpretation and guiding.

-A willingness to lead tours and provide a quality interpretation to the NEPL NP visitors in the event that other ecotourism guides are not available.
+Be willing to lead tours and provide a quality interpretation to the NEPL NP visitors in the event that other ecotourism guides are not available.

 Please note that the above TOR constitutes only the main responsibilities and duties of this position.
 As WCS Laos is a flexible organization, staff members are expected to undertake any other tasks that are allocated to them, but which are not part of their regular TOR.